Who sets the rules of the game?

 I means insulation and is a requirement for maximum temperature increase on the non-fire side of 140C˚ and of 180C˚ at individual points.
 The I-requirement is always combined with the E-requirement and cannot be used independently.

 Winab’s folding walls are approved according to fire class EI30.
-Our block doors meet both EI30 and EI60.
+Our movable walls meet both EI30 and EI60.

 2. Persons must be able to leave the building or be saved in another way in the event of a fire (BRF 5.3)